 Health Education England funding to improve equity of access and inclusion for Black, Asian and minority ethnic entrants and financially disadvantaged candidates to child and adolescent psychotherapy training

 HEE has provided funding to the bpf, and other ACP recognised training schools, in order to improve equity of access and inclusion to child and adolescent psychotherapy training programmes.
 The aim is to improve access and opportunities for our BAME and financially disadvantaged students.
-This funding has been agreed for this year only and the money has to be allocated by the end of March.
-Requests for this bursary must therefore be received by 10th March 2021.
+This funding has been agreed for this and the money had to be allocated by the end of March.
+Applications for this bursary are closed for 2022.
+Please check the website for updates.

 CAPT is a graduate entry profession and applicants must have completed a recognised pre-clinical course which includes extended psychoanalytic infant observations, work discussion seminars, psychoanalytic theory and child development lectures.
 It is also recommended that all students undertake a year of personal psychoanalysis or psychoanalytic psychotherapy prior to application to the clinical training.
 It is therefore an important element of the pre-clinical experience but one where those from financially disadvantaged backgrounds would be further disadvantaged if they were not able to access personal psychoanalysis.
 We are therefore proposing that, in addition to course fees, a proportion of the bursary funding is used to support students, who meet the criteria, to access psychoanalysis.